-After you identify a song, you can connect to Apple Music and other music services to listen to your Shazam.
+After you've identified a song, you can connect to Apple Music and other music services to listen to the full song.

-If you don’t have an internet connection, the app still creates a unique digital fingerprint to match against the Shazam database the next time your device is connected to the internet.
+If you don’t have an Internet connection, the app will still create a unique digital fingerprint to match against the Shazam database next time your device is connected to the Internet.
 If a song can’t be identified, it will disappear from your pending Shazams.

 Use Auto Shazam

-To have Shazam automatically identify what’s playing around you, press and hold the Shazam button .
-When Auto Shazam is on, Shazam matches what you’re hearing with songs in the Shazam database — even when you switch to another app.
+To enable Shazam to automatically identify what’s playing around you, touch and hold (or double-click on Mac) the Shazam button .
+When Auto Shazam is on, Shazam will match what you’re hearing with songs in the Shazam database – even when you switch to another app.
 Shazam never saves or stores what it hears.

-You can then find the Shazams identified with Auto Shazam in your Library, grouped together by date.
+You can then find the Shazams identified with Auto-Shazam in My Music, grouped together by date.

 To turn off Auto Shazam, tap or click the Shazam button.